nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

 This manual describes the spatial functionalities included with NEST 3.0.

-..
-TODO: Chapter 5 about parameters?

 In the next section of this manual, we introduce spatially distributed nodes.
 In Chapter \ :ref:`3 <sec:connections>` we then
 describe how to connect spatial nodes with each other, before discussing in Chapter \ :ref:`4 <sec:inspection>` how you can inspect and visualize spatial networks.
-Chapter \ :ref:`5 <ch:extending>` deals with the more advanced topic of extending the functionalities with custom masks provided by C++ classes in an extension module.
+Chapter \ :ref:`5 <ch:custom_masks>` deals with creating connection boundaries using Parameters, and the more advanced topic of extending the functionalities with custom masks provided by C++ classes in an extension module.

 You will find the Python scripts used in the examples in this manual in the NEST source code directory under